13. Paths Cross

 Luci got to keep the rest of the money.

 Henry had a hundred grand in cash and more than twice that in fine jewelry.
-Eventually, he would circle back and make that final deal with The Jew.

 In the meantime, and most importantly, Henry would leave Worthboro the same way he arrived: as a ghost.